artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **CSV Column** radTitleContinues

-**Rule** Select a note type from the drop-down menu and enter note text in accordance with RAD 1.8B1 through 1.8B6.
+**Rule** "Complete the transcription if the formal title proper and/or other title information was abridged in the description."
+(RAD 1.8B4)

 **EAD** <odd type="titleContinuation">